 The first thing on our agenda for the day was brunch.
 We had heard lots of great things about the brunch on the farm but the reality was really something else.

 We were invited into Christophe and Michel’s home where we were joined by another family staying in the second cabin.
-Their kitchen/dining space is lovely with plenty of light, lots of pace and beautiful spring decoration.
+Their kitchen/dining space is lovely with plenty of light, lots of space and beautiful spring decoration.
 We took our seats and Christoph explained what was on the table which included freshly made breads, home made jams, honey and juice, croissants, locally produced charcuteries, yoghurts and cheeses, delicious sweet and savoury tarts made in front of us and our choice of eggs.
 It was spectacular!
 I had a delicious cinnamon tea and we were soon sitting back with full tummies.
 At the end of the brunch we were given a doggy bag to take home.
 This is such a good idea as it means that nothing goes to waste and we could enjoy anything we hadn’t eaten at home later.
 Sustainability is really at the centre of the farm life and its really great to be able to show this to the children.